youennf/audio-session/explainer.md

  * suspended: the AudioSession is not playing sound, but can resume when it regains focus.
  * inactive: the AudioSession is not playing sound.

-The page has a default AudioSession which is used by the user agent to automatically set up the audio session parameters and request and abandon audio focus when media elements start/finish playing on the page.
-This session is created automatically by the user agent when the page is loaded.
+The page has a default audio session which is used by the user agent to automatically set up the audio session parameters and request and abandon audio focus when media elements start/finish playing on the page.
+This default audio session is represented as an `AudioSession` object and is exposed as `navigator.audioSession`.

 ```javascript
 enum AudioSessionState {